 The court also concluded that the claimant’s connection to the vessel exposed her to the perils of the sea, to the extent that factor remains salient under the new standard outlined in Smart Fabricators.

 In sum, the court offered the first glimpse of the analysis under the now controlling law on the critical seaman status threshold issue for maritime claims brought under the Jones Act.
-Abraham Watkins attorneys Benny Agosto Jr. and Edward Festeryga are honored to be representing our client against British Petroleum, American Pollution Control Corp, United States Environmental Services and the other defendants arrayed against her in this tragic maritime accident.
+Abraham Watkins attorney Benny Agosto Jr. and another Abraham Watkins attorney are honored to be representing our client against British Petroleum, American Pollution Control Corp, United States Environmental Services and the other defendants arrayed against her in this tragic maritime accident.
 On behalf of all those injured at sea by the negligent conduct of others, Abraham Watkins leads the way.

 If you or a loved has been seriously injured or killed while working offshore, find an attorney experienced and proven in handling maritime claims.
 Abraham, Watkins, Nichols, Agosto, Aziz & Stogner is the oldest personal injury firm in Texas.
 Our attorneys have handed many maritime injury claims.
 Contact us today by Calling 713-396-3964 or toll free at 1-800-594-4884.